Azure-Samples/cognitive-services-speech-sdk/samples/java/android/avatar/README.md

-# Speech synthesis sample for Android
+# TTS Avatar real-time API sample for Android

-This sample demonstrates how to synthesize speech with Java using the Speech SDK for Android.
+This sample demonstrates usage of Azure text-to-speech avatar real-time API, with Java using the Speech SDK for Android.

-> **Note:**
-> this sample is *not* for the Speech Devices SDK and the Roobo device.
-> If you are looking for further information on these, visit the [Speech Devices SDK](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-devices-sdk) page.

 ## Prerequisites